-Under the terms of the Provisional Biogen Collaboration Agreement, Biogen was obligated to pay the Company a \$560.0 million upfront payment, payable upon execution of the Biogen Collaboration Agreement, which occurred in October 2020.
 With respect to the LRRK2 Program, Biogen is required to make milestone payments up to approximately \$1.125 billion upon achievement of certain development and sales milestone events.
 Such milestone payments include \$375.0 million in development, \$375.0 million upon first commercial sale, and \$375.0 million in net sales-based milestones.
 The Company will share 50% of the profits and losses with Biogen for LRRK2 Products in the United States, and 40% of such profits and losses in China.
 The Company will be entitled to receive royalties in the high teens to low twenties percentages on net sales for LRRK2 Products outside of the United States and China.

-Under the terms of the Provisional Biogen Collaboration Agreement, through the effective date of the Biogen Collaboration Agreement, the Company conducted and controlled LRRK2 clinical development.
-Subsequently, the Company and Biogen are jointly developing LRRK2 Products pursuant to a clinical development plan set forth within the LRRK2 Agreement.
+The Company and Biogen are jointly developing LRRK2 Products pursuant to a clinical development plan set forth within the LRRK2 Agreement.
 The parties share responsibility and costs for global development of LRRK2 Products pursuant to a mutually agreed development plan and budget ("LRRK2 Development Activities"), with Biogen funding 60% and the Company funding 40% of such costs.

-The Company may opt out of development cost sharing worldwide and, upon such election, from any further profit-sharing from the LRRK2 Program.
+The Company may opt out of development cost sharing worldwide and upon such election, from any further profit-sharing from the LRRK2 Program.
 The Company also has the right to opt-out of the profit sharing arrangement for the LRRK2 Program or for only those LRRK2 Products that do not penetrate the BBB ("Peripheral LRRK2 Products"), in each of the United States and China.
 After such an opt out, the Company will no longer be obligated to share in the development and commercialization costs for, or be entitled to share in the applicable revenues from, such LRRK2 Program (or from the Peripheral LRRK2 Products) for such country, as applicable.
 If the Company chooses to exercise its opt out rights, the Company will be entitled to receive tiered royalties on net sales of the applicable LRRK2 Program in the relevant country (or countries).
 The royalty rates for the applicable LRRK2 Program will be a percentage in the high teens to low twenties, but may increase to the mid-twenties if the Company has met certain co-funding thresholds or there has been a first commercial sale at the time of the Company's election.